AndreasHeger/CGATReport/doc/Gallery.rst

 Matrices
 ========

-The :class:`Renderer.RendererMatrix` class inserts labeled data into a matrix:
+The :class:`Renderer.RendererMatrix` class display labeled data into a tabular matrix:

 .. report:: Trackers.LabeledDataExample
    :render: matrix

    A matrix.

-The :class:`Renderer.RendererMatrixPlot` class inserts labeled data into a table.
+The :class:`Renderer.RendererMatrixPlot` class plots labeled data in a matrix plot.

 .. report:: Trackers.LabeledDataExample
    :render: matrix-plot

    A matrix.

-The :class:`Renderer.RendererHintonPlot` class inserts labeled data into a table.
+The :class:`Renderer.RendererHintonPlot` plots labeled data as a weight matrix.
+The width and colour of each box shows the weight.

 .. report:: Trackers.LabeledDataExample
    :render: hinton-plot

+   A matrix.

+The :class:`Renderer.RendererHintonPlot` plots labeled data as a weight matrix.
+The width of each box shows the weight.
+Additional labels can provide colours.

+.. report:: Trackers.LabeledDataWithErrorsExample
+   :render: hinton-plot
+   :colour: error

    A matrix.

 Transformers
 ************